LACMIP/emu/docs/_documentation/cataloging.md

 Cataloging begins with identification tags.
 As IP staff sort through the collection, they identify specimens and record this information for transcription into the database.
 It is important that you familiarize yourself with the "anatomy" of these tags before proceeding:

- *Value* | *Explanation*
+ *Field* | *Explanation*
    --- | ---
-   **LACMIP #.#** | Reserved for the **catalog number**, which represents a combination of two numbers: a locality number and lot number.
+   **LACMIP loc#.lot#** | Reserved for the **catalog number**, which represents a combination of two numbers: a **locality number** and **lot number**.
 For example, the catalog number "LACMIP 2533.1" translates to the 1st lot cataloged from LACMIP locality 2533.
-Likewise, the catalog numbers for the 2nd and 3rd lots cataloged from this same locality would be LACMIP 2533.2, LACMIP 2533.3, and so on.
-The **lot number** is the only thing you will write on the tag during cataloging.
+Likewise, the catalog numbers for the 2nd and 3rd lots cataloged from this same locality would be LACMIP 2533.2, LACMIP 2533.3, and so on. _The lot number is the only thing you will write on the tag during cataloging._
    **Alt #** | Reserved for catalog numbers that were previously assigned to the specimen lot by another institution, e.g. "UCLA 53347".
    **Count** | Reserved for the number of individual specimens in the lot to which a given identification applies, e.g. "3", if 3 _Turritella_ snails are identified.
 (See documentation for [counting]({{ site.baseurl }}/documentation/digitizing/)).
    **Project** | Refers to the relevant project, typically funding-related, e.g. "FIC" or "WIS"; this value may be pre-printed on the tag.
    **TX/ST** | Refers to the collection in which the specimen lot is to be stored, whereby "ST" = the stratigraphic collection and "TX" = the taxonomic collection.
    **New ID** | Reserved for the specimen lot's identification as assigned by current LACMIP staff; the New ID may be the same as the Old name.
-   **ID By** | Reserved for the name of the person who wrote out the ID tag; this name is often pre-printed on the label and includes the date of identification.
+   **ID by** | Reserved for the name of the person who wrote out the ID tag; this name is often pre-printed on the label and includes the date of identification.
    **Old name** | If applicable, this space is reserved for old identifications that were previously assigned to the specimen lot; sometimes this ID is the same as the New ID.
    **Old ID by** | If applicable, this space is reserved for the name of the person who made the old identification.
 If known, it will also include the date.

    Above **New ID**, blank space is provided to accomodate **Original Nature** (the fossil's mode of preservation or preparation) and **Anatomy** (anatomical elements).
 This space is only used when the values for these categories deviate from their default values, "body fossil" and "shell(s)".
 Likewise, **additional comments** about the taxonomic identification may be written on the back of the specimen tag, to be transcribed into _Comments_ for the **New ID**.

+## Two possibilities: to catalog or edit?

 There are two possible cataloging scenarios, and looking at the ID tag will tell you which.
-If the specimen has never been given a LACMIP catalog number **the *Edit* box will be unchecked** and you will create a new catalogue record, as detailed in the following section.
-If the specimen was previously cataloged and the existing record needs updating **the *Edit* box will be checked** and you will follow the instructions in the "Editing a Catalogue Record" section, below.
+If the specimen has never been catalog number (and needs to be cataloged), only a locality number will be present, but the lot number will be blank.
+In this case, proceed with creating a new catalog record, as outlined immediately below.

+Less commonly, if the specimen was previously cataloged and the existing record needs updating, the catalog number will already be filled out; follow the instructions in the "Editing a Catalogue Record" section, further below.
+Consult the Collections Manager the first time you think you've encountered this scenario.

 ## Creating a new catalogue record